Zerachiah ha-Levi of Girona

 Zerachiah ben Isaac ha-Levi Gerondi (זרחיה הלוי), called the ReZaH, RaZBI or Baal Ha-Maor (author of the book Ha-Maor) was born about 1115 in the town of Girona in the Kingdom of Aragon (now Catalonia), hence the name Gerondi.
-He died after 1186 in Lunel in Hachmei Provence.
+He died after 1186 in Lunel in Provence.
 He was a famous hakham, Torah and Talmud commentator, and a poet.

 Biography

 Zerachiah was born into a rabbinic family called the Yitzhari of Girona.
 His father was Isaac Ha-Levi, a Talmudic scholar in Provence, and the son of Zerachiah Ha-Levi, his namesake.
 The elder Zerachiah was a son of Shem Tov Ha-Levi, one of the greatest Talmudic scholars of Hakhmei Provence.
 The family name HaYitzhari originates in their claim to direct descent from the prophet Samuel, who according to Jewish tradition was a direct descendant of Yitzhar, son of Kohath, son of Levi, son of Jacob.

 In his youth, Zerachiah moved to Provence and studied with the Talmudic scholars of Narbonne; another was Moses ben Joseph ben Merwan ha-Levi.
 At the age of 19 he wrote a piyyut in Aramaic and devoted himself to halakhic problems.
 For many years thereafter, he lived in Lunel (studying with Meshullam of Lunel), but the conflicts, disputes and quarrels constantly splitting the community forced him to leave.

 Zerachiah was not only a thorough Talmudist of great erudition, with an analytic and synthetic mind, but he was also deeply versed in Arabic literature, in philosophy, and in astronomy, and was, also, a gifted poet, combining elegance of style with elevation of sentiment.
 Judah ben Saul ibn Tibbon said of Zerachiah: "he was unique in his generation and wiser than I", and praised him for his elaborate style of writing.